madhushikaattanayaka/madhushikaattanayaka/README.md

-- 🔭 I’m currently studying at Srilanka Technological Campus
-- 🎓 I’m currently learning Data Science in my Fourth Year
+- 🎓 Graduated from SLTC - BSc in Data Science.
 - 👯 I’m looking to collaborate on AI/ML related projects
 - 🤔 I’m always open to learn new things
 - 💬 Ask me about NLP ML  AI